cyberbotics/webots-cloud-simulation-examples/7_local_assets/README.md

 You can see in `worlds/local_proto_demo.wbt` the ways the different textures and protos are loaded.

-You can see the simulation on webots.cloud [here](https://webots.cloud/run?version=R2022b&url=https://github.com/cyberbotics/webots-cloud-simulation-demos/blob/main/7_local_assets/worlds/local_assets_demo.wbt)
+You can see this simulation on webots.cloud [here](https://webots.cloud/run?version=R2022b&url=https://github.com/cyberbotics/webots-cloud-simulation-demos/blob/main/7_local_assets/worlds/local_assets_demo.wbt)